 Earlier this year I outlined my travel plans for the next six months.
-I announced that from March until August I was going to be slowing down the travels, except I secretly wasn’t — I was hoping to but when it came to actually planning out where to go I couldn’t stop adding destinations to our route.
+I kind of hoped that from March until August I was going to be slowing down the travels, except I secretly wasn’t — I was planning to but when it came to actually booking destinations I couldn’t stop adding destinations to our route.

-Unsurprisingly, exhaustion took hold within a few weeks of publishing that article and I finally managed to ease up on the fast-paced travel.
+Unsurprisingly, exhaustion took hold and I finally managed to ease up on the fast-paced travel.

 So let’s take a look at the previous few months…